Using technology to improve your life

 To book an appointment please request a call-back at the bottom of the page:

 Find out more about types of Assistive technology products

 Microsoft, Apple and Android devices have varying inbuilt settings that can magnify the contents of the screen, make information appear in high contrast and read the contents of the screen aloud.
 But, if this is not enough, additional software can be used such as SuperNova, Zoomtext, GUIDE and Synapptic.

 Tablets and smartphones

-Tablets and smartphones with built in assistive technology are also available with high contrast options, large lettering, voice control and easier navigation for menus.
+Tablets and smartphones with built-in assistive technology are available with high contrast options, large lettering, voice control and easy navigation.